cathxrsis/cathxrsis.github.io/drafts/2022-11-30-Dark-Desire.md

 ![The Desiring Machine](../images/desire_machinefull.png){width=500px}

-The key states in a desiring machine are:
+The key substrates of a desiring machine are:

 The Environment